 Normally when you generate too many expectations about doing something or seeing something, usually when you get to do it or see it, the expectations are generated to make the impression that one gets less than expected.

-As has already happened to me a few times, I have already tried not to generate high expectations, so I am not disappointed.
+As has happened to me a few times, I have tried not to generate high expectations so I am not disappointed.

 Still, in this case, I had very high expectations; luckily, the expectations were met this time.
 So this is a special place.

 Probably, the first thing you think is: It’s crowded, and the ticket is expensive.
 And it’s a castle, like many others you’ve seen before.

-We visited it inside, but I didn’t appreciate anything very different from other castles as I tell you.
+We visited it inside, but I didn’t appreciate anything very different from other castles as I told you.

 I was thrilled with the visit and with the photos.
 A place that I will never forget and to which I will try to return even once again.

 Plockton is a picturesque fishing village that lives up to the image we have of these Scottish villages.
 The village is the row of houses you see on the shore; pretty picturesque and super quiet.

 We got out of the car, and instinctively both went to the pier to take pictures of the house on the shore.

 The tide is at its lowest point, so many small boats and sailboats are placidly perched on the sand.

 An anchor reminds us that we are in water territory and that although we can spend some time exploring and taking some photos, sooner or later, we will have to leave there.